Olando07/vite-project/README.md

 Getting Started

+Instructions:

-1 Build the Docker Image
+1. Build the Docker Image
   Run the following command in the root of the project (where the Dockerfile is located): docker build -t mcdonald-orlando-site .

-2 Run the Container
+2. Run the Container
   Start the container and map port 7775: docker run -p 7775:7775 mcdonald-orlando-site

-3 Access the Application
+3. Access the Application
   Open your browser and visit:
   http://127.0.0.1:7775